abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 This guide was produced using the contents of the schema files from DMTF Redfish Schema bundle DSP8010 version 2018.1 and merged with supplemental text using the DMTF's [Redfish Documentation Generator](#redfish-documentation-generator).

-# Excluded Properties
+# Excluded properties

-The Excluded Properties section removes properties from the root level of any schema section.
+The Excluded properties clause removes properties from the root level of any schema section.
 Instances of the property within embedded objects are retained.
-If the excluded properties require documentation, include it in the Introduction section of this document.
+If the excluded properties require documentation, include it in the Introduction clause of this document.

 ## @odata.context
 ## @odata.type